Hotel Ritz (Lisbon): Design

 In 1950, Salazar returned to the idea of building "a great first-class hotel in Lisbon" and took personal responsibility to supervise the project.
 A financing company, SODIM (Sociedade de Investimentos Imobiliários), was created especially for this purpose, with 11 partners including the businessman, Manuel Queiroz Pereira, and the banker Ricardo Espírito Santo, who was very close to Salazar and was his initial contact to develop the idea.
 In 1952, the architect, Porfírio Pardal Monteiro, a renowned Portuguese modernist architect, was contacted by Pereira to help select the location for the future hotel.
 In 1952, even before the acquisition of the land, Monteiro had started to make a preliminary sketch.
 A second study carried out in the same year produced a design without the rooms having balconies and was said to have displayed the influence of the work of Le Corbusier.
 A third version, completed in 1954, was sent to the Ritz hotel chain in Paris, whose architect considered it insufficiently modern.
-By the beginning of 1955 a new design had been completed by Monteiro in partnership with Jorge Ferreira Chaves and several young architects including Monteiro’s son, António.
+By the beginning of 1955 a new design had been completed by Monteiro in partnership with Jorge Ferreira Chaves and several young architects including Monteiro's son, António.
 Unlike earlier designs, which had employed two perpendicular blocks, this consisted of just one block.
-This early 1955 design was very similar to the final one, with all rooms having balconies, as the views of Lisbon's Eduardo VII Park and the rest of the city were considered to be one of the selling points of the new hotel.
+This early 1955 design was very similar to the final one, with all rooms having balconies, as the views of Lisbon's Edward VII Park and the rest of the city were considered to be one of the selling points of the new hotel.